general information

 20 Rue Gioffredo, https://missbtearoom.fr/

-Opens weekdays 8.30 am – 5.30 pm, closed Sundays.
+Opens weekdays 9.30 am – 5.30 pm, closed Sundays.

-Our new hands down favourite is Miss B., offering healthy vegetarian and Vegan options with a range of options for brunch during the week: smoothies, quiches, fruit salads, granola with yoghurt, muffins, cakes and cookies.
+Our favourite is Miss B., offering healthy vegetarian and Vegan options with a range of options for brunch during the week: smoothies, quiches, fruit salads, granola with yoghurt, muffins, cakes and cookies.
 There is a special brunch on a Saturday that offers a fuller brunch experience, including pancakes. poached eggs and omelettes for a very reasonable 18 euros.
 Check out their website for more info.
-As it opens early, (8.30 am weekdays), we would recommend this place before or after our free walking tour (see https://www.villahostels.com/what-to-see/free-tour-nice/) to get a feel for the city.
+As it opens early, (9.30 am weekdays), we would recommend this place before or after our free walking tour (see https://www.villahostels.com/what-to-see/free-tour-nice/) to get a feel for the city.
 The walking tour is at 11 am and last approximately 1.5 hours, although you can duck out at any time.

 2. Royal Riviera Hotel